-After establishing institutional support with company stakeholders, you should engage audiences and the general public your theatre's archives by way of visual demonstration.
+After establishing institutional support with company stakeholders, you should engage audiences and the general public with your theatre's archives by way of visual demonstration.
 Photographs, posters, costumes, and other items from past productions can be exhibited in the lobby and other spaces in the theatre where audience members gather.
 For both first-time theatregoers and long-time subscribers, these items provide a sense of the history of the theatre and their place in it as they reminisce about past shows and identify actors whom they recognize from other stage, film, and television productions.
-[Illustrations to come: photographs with captions of the Yale Repertory Theatre's audience lounge, with multi-screen slide show of previous seasons' production; the display of costumes in public spaces at Arena Stage, Washington, D.C.; the Signature Theatre's audience lounges with interactive screens in New York; etc.] Many other audience-engagement activities can increase awareness of the archives and provide fundraising opportunities.
-For example:
+Examples include Yale Repertory Theatre's audience lounge, with multi-screen slide show of previous seasons' productions; the display of costumes in public spaces at Arena Stage, Washington, D.C.; and the Signature Theatre's audience lounges with interactive screens in New York.
+Many other audience-engagement activities can increase awareness of the archives and provide fundraising opportunities:

 - Place an essay (or a regular series of essays) about the company's history in production programs and/or theatre newsletters. - Having difficulty identifying some of the people in archival photographs?
-Place copies in a lobby display and ask audience members to help put a name to a face. - The numerous duplicate programs, posters, and heralds that consume valuable real estate in company offices and storerooms can be sold at a lobby kiosk with a brochure describing the company's efforts in establishing an archives. - Combine all of the above activities and invite the public to a weekend company fair where they can enjoy interactive exhibits, buy theatre memorabilia, meet actors in current productions, etc. - After communicating your archives mission to subscribers, develop an archives volunteer group whose members can help with routine sorting of archival material. - To provide funding for the archives, include a line on renewal forms for a special contribution to the archives and/or add a small "legacy" fee to ticket prices. - Consider including your archival program in grant applications for infrastructure/operating support and emphasize how orderly, accessible archives will enhance your theatre's day-to-day efficiency and effectiveness as well as preserve its place in your community's cultural history.
+Place copies in a lobby display and ask audience members to help put a name to a face. - The numerous duplicate programs, posters, and heralds that consume valuable real estate in company offices and storerooms can be sold at a lobby kiosk with a brochure describing the company's efforts in establishing an archives. - Combine all of the above activities and invite the public to a weekend company fair where they can enjoy interactive exhibits, buy theatre memorabilia, meet actors in current productions, etc. - Use born digital materials, such as photographs and oral histories, in blog posts, electronic newsletters and updates, and in social media to encourage people to share back. - After communicating your archives mission to subscribers, develop an archives volunteer group whose members can help with routine sorting of archival material. - To provide funding for the archives, include a line on renewal forms for a special contribution to the archives and/or add a small "legacy" fee to ticket prices. - Consider including your archival program in grant applications for infrastructure/operating support and emphasize how orderly, accessible archives will enhance your theatre's day-to-day efficiency and effectiveness as well as preserve its place in your community's cultural history.